yannicklansink/Dev-info-support-.net/Blok 6/SECDEV.md

 Indirect referencing: Je wilt niet database id's uit de html kunnen halen, gebruik dus indirect referencing.
 Puzzelstukje voor de hacker.

 Timing attack: discover vulnerabilities by studying how long it takes the system to respond to different (login) inputs.
+Timing attack is a specific type of Side Channel Attack.

 Hardening: Securing a system by changing configuration and installation.
+Examples:
+- Applying latest security patches
+- Disable debug functions
+- Restrict unnecessary features like plugins

 A web app can leak info from:
 - server headers